shanmukhi006/MindGarden/README.md

 # 🌱 MindGarden - Java Habit Tracker

+> 🚧 **Project Status**: In Progress 🚧
+> This project is still under development.
+Features and design are subject to change.

 MindGarden is a simple Java-based habit tracker that visualizes your progress by growing a plant 🌿.
 The more consistent you are, the more your plant grows!

 ---